RIP Juicero, the $400 venture-backed juice machine

 It sounds like America’s favorite $400 juice machine will be no longer.

-“After selling over a million Produce Packs, we must let you know that we are suspending the sale of the Juicero Press and Produce Packs immediately,” reads the blog post.
+“After selling over a million Produce Packs, we must let you know that we are suspending the sale of the Juicero Press and Produce Packs immediately,” reads the company blog post.

+Juicero will also be giving people money back.
+“For the next 90 days, we are offering refunds for your purchase of the Juicero Press.”

 Juicero had raised over $118 million in funding from prominent VCs like Google Ventures and Kleiner Perkins.

-The company was subject to a lot of mockery, particularly after a Bloomberg piece showed that the juice packets could be squeezed by hand.
+The company was subject to a lot of mocking, particularly after a Bloomberg piece showed that the juice packets could be squeezed by hand.

 0